liamproche/foster-journey-front-end/README.md

 VERSION 2 GOALS:

-MONDAY
+TUESDAY
+-Finish modals for add foster parent
 -Fix date format for placement start date and end date -Style placement & details components
--Image upload for foster parent model
+	-Modal for create foster sibling

-TUESDAY (THINGS I'M REALLY LOST ON)
--Password editing
+	-Move Create Placement form to seperate route and style
+NOTE: If time and energy move on to user placement filter

+WEDNESDAY
 -User placement filter currently happens in the front-end.
 This should be changed to the backend so the API only fetches placements for specific user
--Same for foster parent and foster sibling models
+-Same for foster parent and foster sibling models -Password editing <--NOTE: REALLY LOST ON THIS ONE -Home page statistics & Styling

-WEDNESDAY
--Home page statistics
+THURSDAY
 -Delete console.logs

-THURSDAY
 -Re-deployment to Heroku
+-Show completed project

+FRIDAY
--Complete project --> Move on to portfolio updates
+-Move on to portfolio updates

 COMPLETED TODO